Ocelot Rescue Project

 Officially listed as an endangered species by federal government in 1972.

 Texas Parks & Wildlife Department estimated 1975 ocelot population at 80-120 individuals.

 Current estimated Texas population is about 60.

 About me: I am 15 years old, a cat lover and I want to help our endangered species, especially the ocelot.
 I want to study zoology when I go to college and be able to help even more animals.
-I have 4 cats of my own, a dog, turtle, fish, a leopard gecko, bearded dragon, guinea pigs and whatever needs to be taken care of.
+I have 4 cats of my own, a dog, turtle, fish, and whatever needs to be taken care of.